-Applications are scored out of a maximum of 100 points.
-Different actions use different award criteria and scores might differ for different funding actions [Table 1] yet the same scoring mechanism is used in all countries.
+Applications are always scored out of a maximum of 100 points.
+Award criteria and scores can differ across different funding actions yet the same scoring definitions always apply for all forms of qualitative assessment.

-Table 1: Overview of Actions, Assessment Criteria and Maximum Scores
+Table 1: Assessment Criteria and Maximum Scores for Qualitative Assessment in Small-Scale Partnerships and Cooperation Partnerships